Charles Kiiza WamaraTjänstetitel: Doktorand Organisation: Institutionen för beteende-, social- och rättsvetenskap

-Charles Kiiza Wamara is a doctoral student at the School of Law, Psychology and Social Work, Örebro University.
+Charles Kiiza Wamara is a doctoral student at the School of Behavioural, Social and Legal Sciences, Örebro University.
 His project focuses on promoting indigenous social work practices to better address abuse of older people in Uganda.
 His main research interests include: human rights, ageing, abuse and neglect of older persons, and indigenous social work practice.

 Artiklar i tidskrifter